ikluft/AlertGizmo/README.md

     wkhtmltoimage --enable-local-file-access close-approaches.html - | djpeg | pnmcrop -white -closeness=5 | pamtopng > close-approaches.png
     wkhtmltoimage --enable-local-file-access noaa-swpc-alerts.html - | djpeg | pnmcrop -white -closeness=5 | pamtopng > noaa-swpc-alerts.png

+### Postprocessing scripts

+Current experimentation includes development of a postprocessing script to control image generation and posting to social media.
+The script will be specified by a --postproc=path parameter.
+But what needs to go in the script is to be determined.

 ## Current development plans

 Current plans include making a NASA APOD reader (in progress as Apod.pm), a table image generator as an alternative to HTML output, and a Mastodon client to post the images and summary text as periodic updates.